General Still Photo Shooting Precautions

 - Under low- or bright-light conditions, the displayed image may not reflect the brightness of the captured image.

-- Although noise may be noticeable in images under low light (even at low ISO speeds), there will be less noise in your shots, due to differences in image quality between displayed and captured images.
+- Under low light, noise may be noticeable in image display even at low ISO speeds, but there will be less noise in your shots, because image quality varies between display and captured images.

 - The screen or exposure value may flicker if the light source (lighting) changes.
 In this case, stop shooting temporarily and resume under the light source you will use.